Why would a company sell or factor its receivables?

 What is the effect of factoring business accounts receivable?

-Factoring can help you secure a loan or line of credit later as you strengthen your balance sheet.
+Factoring can help you secure a loan or line of credit later as you step up your balance sheet.
+You will enjoy how accounts receivable factoring works at Bankers.

 Factoring allows you to manage your business by: